minecraftforum/rules-archive/rules/global/rules.markdown

     intention of provoking a reaction from fellow members.
 This includes encouraging flame wars.
 Instigation is not tolerated.

-* __Grammar Harrass__
+* __Grammar Harass__

     Please do not correct or insult other members grammar/spelling.
-Grammar harrassment does not add to the discussion, and is not tolerated.
+Grammar harassment does not add to the discussion, and is not tolerated.

 * __Use Referral/Affiliate Links__